Pain in invertebrates: Crustaceans

 It has not always been possible to replicate these findings in crustaceans.
 In one study, three decapod crustacean species, Louisiana red swamp crayfish, white shrimp and grass shrimp, were tested for nociceptive behaviour by applying sodium hydroxide, hydrochloric acid, or benzocaine to the antennae.
 This caused no change in behaviour in these three species compared to controls.
 Animals did not groom the treated antenna, and there was no difference in movement of treated individuals and controls.
 Extracellular recordings of antennal nerves in the Louisiana red swamp crayfish revealed continual spontaneous activity, but no neurons that were reliably excited by the application of sodium hydroxide or hydrochloric acid.
 The authors concluded there was no behavioural or physiological evidence that the antennae contained specialized nociceptors that responded to pH.
 It could be argued that differences in the findings between studies may be due to responses to extreme pH being inconsistently evoked across species.

 It has been argued that the analgesic effects of morphine should not be used as a criterion of the ability of animals, at least crustaceans, to experience pain.
 In one study, shore crabs, Carcinus maenas received electric shocks in a preferred dark shelter but not if they remained in an unpreferred light area.
 Analgesia from morphine should have enhanced movement to the preferred dark area because the crabs would not have experienced 'pain' from the electric shock.
 However, morphine inhibited rather than enhanced this movement, even when no shock was given.
 Morphine produced a general effect of non-responsiveness rather than a specific analgesic effect, which could also explain previous studies claiming analgesia.
 However, the researchers argued that other systems such as the enkephalin or steroid systems might be used in pain modulation by crustaceans and that behavioural responses should be considered rather than specific physiological and morphological features.

 Insects

 Morphine extends the period that crickets remain on the heated surface of a hotplate.
 One study has found that fruit flies can experience chronic pain.
-Insects, unlike crustaceans, have not been observed ever tending wounds, although being injured does influence the behavior of bees in that they attempt to escape the cause of the pain, such as when their leg is stuck they attempt to use their other legs to free the stuck leg.
+Some insects have been observed grooming their injuries.

 A 2022 review found strong evidence for pain in adult insects of two orders (Blattodea: cockroaches and termites; Diptera: flies and mosquitoes) and found substantial evidence for pain in adult insects of three additional orders (Hymenoptera: sawflies, wasps, bees, and ants; Lepidoptera: moths and butterflies; and Orthoptera: grasshoppers, crickets, wētā and locusts), in addition to some juvenile insects.
 The authors identified significant evidence gaps particularly around juvenile insects and called attention to a need for more research to be undertaken on insect pain.
 Based on these findings, the authors also considered the welfare implications of human activities such as insect farming and pest control.